ILogEverything/Alfa-Romeo-Giulia-SimRacing/README.md

 - In BeamNG, enable OutGauge
 - Assetto Corsa doesn't need plugins: uses shared memory

+- !On spawn/respawn in BeamNg you have a fake fuel alert!
 - !On first startup with Assetto Corsa, you must enter the track before launching the script!

 ---

 ## 📜 License